cristinawithout/ember-cli-data-factory-guy/README.md

 ##About

 ember-cli-data-factory-guy is a wrapper around ember-data-factory-guy for ember-cli.

 ##Install

 To install, run:

 - `npm install ember-cli-data-factory-guy`
-- `bower install ember-data-factory-guy` or `ember g ember-cli-data-factory-guy`
+- `ember g ember-cli-data-factory-guy` to install ember-data-factory-guy and add its predefined variables to tests/.jshintrc